Allymonies/Radon/README.md

 Attach a wired modem to your turtle.
 Then add a chest on that wired network (it must be connected to a wired modem on that network).
 Make sure a monitor is next to the turtle.

-Open `config.lua` and change `branding.title` to the name of your shop you want shown in the header.
+Either use the ingame GUI editor on an advanced computer/turtle, or edit `config.lua` and change `branding.title` to the name of your shop you want shown in the header.

 Next change `currencies.name`, and `currencies.pkey` for the krist currency to your krist address, the krist name you will be using (or nil), and your krist address' private key, respectively.
 If you are using a kristwallet format password, change `currencies.pkeyFormat` to `"kristwallet"`.
 You can then either remove/comment out the tenebra currency, or fill in your respective details for that.